 Students may prearrange their enrollment in the I2GP by obtaining such an agreement with an I2GP faculty member.
 Students entering the program through this direct admission route are committed to this laboratory on entry to I2GP and do not rotate through other labs.
 Funding is also provided by the host laboratory starting in the student's first year, rather than from the I2GP.
-The stipend, tuition, and required curriculum for direct admits tudents is the same as for students admitted via the traditional application process.
+The stipend, tuition, and required curriculum for direct admit students is the same as for students admitted via the traditional application process.
 The direct admission path is available to all students.
-Students interest in the direct admission portal.
+Students interested in the direct admission route must apply at I2GP Admissions website using the Ohio State University graduate school admission portal.
 All applications via this mechanism are reviewed by the I2GP GSC and the same evaluation criteria will be used for all applications (i.e. traditional or direct).
 Admissions decisions can be made without interviews by the program, though attempts will be made to schedule at least a virtual interview if deemed necessary for comprehensive evaluation by the I2GP GSC and the prospective I2GP faculty member.